 To make matters a bit more complicated, some verbs in the Spanish present subjunctive change spelling in order to maintain their pronunciation, and some verbs change both stems and spelling!
 Let's take a look at these additional verb categories.

-It is worth noting that the g in verbs ending in -ger and -gir changes to ain the Spanish present subjunctive, for example, in the aforementioned verb coger (to get).
+It is worth noting that the g in verbs ending in -ger and -gir changes to a j in the Spanish present subjunctive, for example, in the aforementioned verb coger (to get).
 However, this doesn't really deviate from our formula since the present indicative yo form of coger is cojo.
 Other verbs that follow this pattern in Spanish include corregir (to correct), elegir (to choose), and recoger (to pick up).

 corregir: corrija, corrijas, corrija, corrijamos, corrijáis, corrijan